 Version 3.2 of the Modo Energy Battery Revenue forecast for Great Britain has just been released.
 This update introduces advanced demand modeling for electric vehicles and heat pumps.
 Changes to Capacity Market de-rating factors and Balancing Mechanism dispatch rates have also been included, as well as the quarterly update to commodity prices.

-We are hosting a livestream on Tuesday, 15th October, to cover these changes in more detail and answer your questions.
-Sign up at the link here.
+We held a livestream on Tuesday 15th October to cover these changes in more detail.
+The slides are available for download here and we have answered your questions in the forecast documentation here.

 Modelling changes